jeetsukumaran/obsidian-bearings/README.md

   - "[[classifier/note2]]"
 ```

 Semantics are applied through defined relationship terms (e.g., "entry-parents", or "entry-children"), with multiple relationships or hierarchies supported (e.g., "entry-classifiers"/"entry-classifieds").

-Views can present multiple classes of relationships together in a comprehensive tree view (all hierarchical relationships).
+Views can present multiple classes of relationships together in a comprehensive tree view (all superordinate relationships).

 Iconography provides information as to the type and direction of the relationship.